 An Introduction

-The German campaign in Western Europe in May and June 1940 is - beyond the borders of the Netherlands - particularly known from the battles around Sedan and Dunkirk in France, perhaps even from the tank battles at Hannuit, Arras and Montcornet.
-That these milestones of the Westfeldzug are so well known in contrast with - for example - the large German airlanding operation in Holland is not surprising, because the aforementioned battles played decisive roles in the outcome of the campaign and the quick defeat of the Netherlands did not.
+The German campaign in Western Europe in May and June 1940 is - beyond the borders of the Netherlands - particularly known from the Ardennes break-out and the massive Dunkirk evacuation in France, perhaps also from the tank battles at Hannuit, Arras and Montcornet.
+That these milestones of the Westfeldzug are so well known in contrast with - for example - the large German airlanding operation in Holland is not surprising.
+The aforementioned battles played important or even decisive roles in the outcome of the campaign and the quick defeat of the Netherlands did not.

 The German campaign in Holland

-It is quite common knowledge that the better part of the Netherlands capitulated at the 14th of May 1940, on the fifth day after the German invasion.
-Only the most south-western province of Zeeland was excluded from the armistice - due to the fact that the French army was in charge in that region - and would finally cease all further resistance at the 17th of May too, athouth one little corner would only be occupied on the 27th of May.
+It is quite common knowledge that the Netherlands capitulated on the 14th of May 1940, the fifth day after the German invasion.
+Only the most south-western province of Zeeland was excluded from the armistice - due to the fact that the French army was in charge in that region - and would finally cease all further resistance on the 17th of May too.
+One slide of Dutch soild (Zeeuws-Vlaanderen) would only fall into German hands on the 27th of May.

 The French involvement

-As said hereabove, probably many details of the German campaign in the Netherlands are unknown beyond the Dutch borders.
 The French 7th Army, that came to aid of the Belgian-Dutch forces around Antwerp, found itself heavily involved in the chaotic practise of war in this region.
-Their complex manoeuvres in the extreme northern field of operations had out-manoeuvred them from playing a vital role in the rear of the French defences at Sedan.
-That detail of the campaign may well have been a decisive feature of the Allied failure to stop the German surge through the north of France after the devastating German break-out beyond the Meuze river.
+Their complex manoeuvres in the extreme northern field of operations out-manoeuvred them from playing a vital role in the rear of the French defences around Sedan.
+That detail of the campaign may well have been a decisive feature of the Allied failure to stop the German surge through the north of France after the devastating German break-out from the Meuze region.

-Some division commanders of the French 7th Army would later rage against Dutch generals whilst being prisoner of war in Germany and accuse the Dutch of betrayal.
+Some divisional commanders of the French 7th Army would later rage against Dutch generals whilst being prisoner of war in Germany and accuse the Dutch of betrayal.
 The Dutch were supposed to have maintained their southern defences and were blamed for not doing so.
-Analogue to the rage against the Dutch, the Belgian high command was blamed for its decision to capitulate on the 28th of May without consulting the French.
+The Belgian high command was similarly blamed for its decision to capitulate on the 28th of May without consulting the French.
 The French blamed everyone but themselves.
 Were they right to do so?

-In real life, the French supreme command already knew well before the German invasion that the Dutch would evacuate their main defences in the south, mainly due to the fact that the Belgian defences did not connect to the Dutch (and v.v.), because Belgian generals had refused to extend the Dutch main defences in the south.
-As a result the south-eastern Dutch defences could be easily outflanked by a southern sweep around the lines across an undefended part of Belgian soil.
+In real life, the French supreme command had known all about the Dutch strategy well before the German invasion.
+Gamelin knew that the Dutch would evacuate their main defences in the south.
+He had been informed of this in the spring of 1940, when the Dutch attache in Paris consulted the GQG twice.
+The Dutch had decided to evacuate the southern defences due to the fact that the Belgian defences did not connect to the Dutch (and v.v.).
+Belgian generals had refused to extend the Dutch main defences in the south near the city of Weert and invited the Dutch to re-arrange their defences near Tilburg.
+That couldn't happen, so late in the day.
+As such the prepared Dutch defences in the regio Den Bosch - Eindhoven were entirely exposed on their right flank.
+The Dutch defences could be easily outflanked by a southern sweep around the lines across an undefended part of Belgian soil.
 The Dutch were therefore forced to retreat almost immediately after the German invasion in order not to jeopardize their considerable force in the south.
-The French generalissimus Gamelin knew that the Dutch would retreat on D-Day+1 but considered it wiser to not inform his field-generals for he feared their refusal to execute the Dyle-Breda strategy upon that intel.
+The French generalissimus Gamelin knew that the Dutch would retreat on Invasion-Day+1 but considered it wiser to not inform his field-generals for he feared their refusal to execute the Dyle-Breda strategy upon that intel.
+As a result of this the French divisional commanders of the 7th Army were kept in the dark and expected to find at least some capable Dutch field army units in the south to join forces with.
+Their utter disappointment that these forces were not there in real life is fully understandable.

-Moreover, the Dyle-Breda strategy had predicted that French troops would move forward to an imaginary line between the Dutch city of Tilburg and the Belgian city of Turnhout.
+The French Dyle-Breda strategy role-out prescribed that French troops had to move forward to an imaginary line between the Dutch city of Tilburg and the Belgian city of Turnhout.
 There had been strict orders on the French side not to go beyond that sector, with exception of reconnaissance and forward defence units.
+Support of the existing Dutch defences between Den Bosch and Eindhoven was therefore out of the question for local French commanders.
+That would cause very anxious Dutch respons in the field, for on their part, the Dutch were not aware of the French restrictions and plans.

 Perhaps even more significant was the strong pre-war protest that the 7th Army commanding officer - Général Giraud - and the commander of the French northern army - Général Georges - filed at their GQG about the plans for the 7th Army.
-Their opinion was that the assignment of the 7th Army in the far north of the spectrum would rule out any change of applying this well equipped French Army in the vulnerable central sector of the front between Dinant and Sedan, should the operational reality demand such intervention.
-Their protests were in vain, but their protests had been accurate.
+Their opinion was that the assignment of the 7th Army in the far north of the spectrum would rule out any change of applying this quite capable French Army in the vulnerable central sector of the front between Dinant and Sedan, should the operational reality demand such an interdiction or intervention.
+Their protests were in vain.
+But at the same time their protests had been accurate.

 The political importance of the Dyle-Breda strategy prevailed over the genuine and valid strategic concern of the executioners of the French instructions.
 Facts and figures that only a few can count to their personal knowledge, even today.